Lien Chen-tung: Post-war

-In 1953, Lien served as the fifth group director of the Kuomintang Central Party Department and was appointed as a member of the Taiwan Provincial Government and the Director of Construction.
+In 1953, Lien served as the fifth group director of the Kuomintang Central Party Department and was appointed as a member of the Taiwan Provincial Government and the director of construction.
 One year later, he was transferred to the Ministry of Civil Affairs of the Taiwan Provincial Government, where he actively promoted local self-government.
-He also served as the Secretary-General of the Taiwan Provincial Government.
-In 1955, the government held the first census of Taiwan Province, and Lien was also the Deputy Director of the Census Department.
+He also served as the secretary-general of the Taiwan Provincial Government.
+In 1955, the government held the first census of Taiwan Province, and Lien was also the deputy director of the Census Department.

 In 1958, Lien Chen-tung was elected to the supervisor of the Provincial Police People's Association.

 On 25 March 1960, Lien was appointed as the Deputy Secretary-General of the Kuomintang and as a result, resigned as a member of the Taiwan Provincial Government and Minister of Civil Affairs.
 In May, due to the reformation of the Executive Yuan, he served as the new Minister of the Interior of the Executive Yuan.
 His main contributions were the establishment of the military service system and the implementation of local election government policy.

+In May 1960 the newly formed Election Reform Study Committee publicly accused the Kuomintang of widespread electoral fraud and specifically named Lien as "the mastermind and chief executor of all fraudulent practices in Taiwan."
+Lien held an emergency press conference denying the Committee's charges, stating that "the six accusations raised by the Committee against the government are entirely untrue."